Veteran Debt: Your Options To Get Help

 6. VA Debt Forgiveness

 If you have received a notice from the DMC for overpayment, submit a waiver request as soon as possible.
 A waiver is a request for cancellation of any overpayment debt so that your benefits won’t be withheld.
+The waiver needs to be sent within 30 days of receiving the notice to avoid your benefits from being withheld.

 Along with the written request for debt forgiveness, you will also need to provide reasons why your debt should be forgiven.
 You’ll have to send in a financial status report to demonstrate that you rely on your benefits to pay for your basic living expenses.